Notarial service

 Legalisation

-Legalisation means confirmation of a public official's signature, as well as confirmation that the signer holds the position indicated in the document and has the right to issue such a document in that capacity.
+Legalisation refers to the confirmation of the signature of a public official, as well as confirmation that the signer holds the position indicated in the document and, in that capacity, has the right to issue such a document.

 Fees and payment, appointment booking, and processing time